freshworks/marketplace-sample-apps/Freshworks-Samples/App-Development-Features/Configuration-Features/config-iparam-html-freshdesk/README.md

-# Config app for freshdesk (ft. iparams.html)
+# Configuration page for freshdesk (ft. iparams.html)

 ### Description:

-`iparams.json` is a easy way for freshworks developers to implement the configuration code by writing as less source-code as possible.
+`iparams.html` allows you to write html, css and js code to build configuration page as per your needs of the app.
 See `config/` and get started using it in your apps!

 ### Screenshots: